 The tutor can then help you try things out face to face as it were, making it lots of fun.
 As with the other two parts, the mock assessment will help you to identify areas you can work on to ensure you do your best in the Unit 3 interview.

 If you would like to develop your teaching skills and advance your career in ELT, the Trinity DipTESOL course could be for you.
-Why not enter our Trinity DipTESOL competition and win a scholarship worth €2600!